Sunday, August 9, 2020

 We have monarch caterpillars in our orange milkweed too, so that’s exciting!

 One thing that hasn’t been eating our garden is the rabbits.
-Last year, as some may remember, I neglected the garden to the point that a rabbit raised a litter of babies in our pak choy patch.
+Last year, as some may remember, I neglected the garden to the point that a rabbit raised a litter of babies in our pak choi patch.
 The perimeter fence has been secured since then, so no one is living in there this year.
 One bunny did, however, consider having her litter under our clothesline; which would have been a very bad idea.
 We got to watch her one evening digging a hole and lining it with fur.
 Fortunately, she seems to have abandoned her efforts.
 I wonder if she was one of the babies from the garden.
 She does seem particularly young and dumb.

 Her lovely little nest we hope she doesn't use.